The Nine Pillars

 Acoustics & Noise Ecology

-The health burden is now quantified with precision.
-Noise pollution is classified as the second-largest environmental health threat after air pollution in Europe.
-Updated epidemiological data attributes 12,000 premature deaths annually in Europe to noise pollution, along with 48,000 additional cases of ischaemic heart disease per year.
-Each 10 dB increase in aircraft noise is associated with a 28% increase in anti-anxiety medication use.
-A 25% increase in depression risk has been documented in high-traffic noise areas.
-Emerging evidence suggests a potential link between chronic noise exposure and Alzheimer's disease development.
+The scale of the problem is now quantified.
+Noise pollution is the second-largest environmental health threat in Europe, after air pollution.
+It causes an estimated 12,000 premature deaths per year in Europe and 48,000 additional cases of heart disease.
+Every 10 dB increase in aircraft noise is associated with a 28% rise in anti-anxiety medication use.
+Depression risk rises 25% in high-traffic noise areas.
+Emerging evidence even suggests a link between chronic noise and Alzheimer's disease.

-The emerging "silent architecture" movement responds to this evidence through three strategies: low-interference design (minimizing mechanical noise from appliances and HVAC systems), sound-absorbing materials (felt, terra-cotta, organic textiles reducing reverberation), and soft organic spatial forms (curved walls and layered facades enhancing acoustic performance).
-Passive House construction, with its thick insulation and airtight envelope, reduces external noise by 20 to 30 dB as a secondary benefit.
+The emerging "silent architecture" movement responds through three strategies: minimising mechanical noise from appliances and HVAC, using sound-absorbing materials like felt, terra-cotta, and organic textiles, and designing curved walls and layered facades that improve acoustic performance.
+Passive House construction, with its thick insulation and airtight envelope, cuts external noise by 20 to 30 dB as a side benefit.

 World Health Organization.
 (2011).
 Burden of Disease from Environmental Noise. | BMJ (2025).
 Noise pollution health burden. | Environmental Research (2025).
 Noise sensitivity and indoor acoustic satisfaction.